MATLAB Function Reports

 To open a MATLAB function report, use one of these methods:

 Open the MATLAB function.
-In the Editor tab, click View Report.
+On the Function tab, click Function Report.

 The first time that you open the MATLAB function report, Simulink automatically updates your model.
 If you make subsequent changes to the MATLAB code in the block, you must update your model before you reopen the report.
 Otherwise, the report does not reflect your changes.
-From the Modeling tab, select Update Model, or press Ctrl+D. For more information, see Update Diagram and Run Simulation.
+From the Modeling tab, select Update Model, or use the Ctrl+D keyboard shortcut.
+If you are in the MATLAB Function Block Editor, update the model by using the Ctrl+Shift+D keyboard shortcut instead.

 In the MATLAB Source pane, the Function List view organizes functions by the file that contains them.
 To visualize functions according to the call structure, use the Call Tree view.

 The MATLAB function report is read-only.
-To edit a function, select the name of the function in the MATLAB Source pane and click Edit in MATLAB.
+To edit a function, select the name of the function in the MATLAB Source pane and click Open in Editor.

 To view a MATLAB function in the code pane, click the name of the function in the MATLAB Source pane.
 In the code pane, when you pause on a variable or expression, a tooltip displays information about its size, type, and complexity.
 Additionally, syntax highlighting helps you to identify MATLAB syntax elements and certain code generation attributes, such as whether a function is extrinsic or whether an argument is constant.